-To provide financial advisors and individual investors resources to make intelligent, informed ETF investments.
+To provide financial advisors and individual investors with the resources they need so that they can make intelligent and informed ETF investments.
 ETF Database maintains a robust collection of resources, including free and premium content, for use by financial advisors and individual investors when researching potential ETF investments.
 We strive to present all investment resources in a timely, accurate, and user-friendly manner.

-We believe that financial publications must earn reader trust with transparency; as such, ETFdb authors always disclose when he (she) writes about an investment he (she) owns.
-Moreover, ETFdb analysts and contributing writers adhere to the highest journalistic standards.
+We believe that financial publications must earn readers’ trust with transparency; as such, ETFdb.com’s authors always disclose when he (she) writes about an investment he (she) owns.
+Moreover, ETFdb.com’s analysts and contributing writers adhere to the highest journalistic standards.

 We promise to try our best to adhere to these guiding principles.